IS there such a thing as ‘organic’ upholstery?

 I’m pretty sure there is no such thing as a 100% ‘certified organic’ piece of furniture.
 This is partially because many of the fibers used in such furniture grow naturally without the use of pesticides or chemicals, and have no certification processes associated with crop production (at least historically).
 Hemp, jute & flax fall into this category, and in fact you’ll often see them blended with organic cotton in fabrics.
 Wood may be certified as well, but not by the same standards as fiber.
 The Forestry Stewardship Council (FSC) is one organization that provides certification for lumber stating that the source trees are farmed in a sustainable manner.

-So… when I see a piece of furniture labeled as ‘organic’, I assume that it probably contains certified organic materials where the term is applicable, as well as naturally grown materials that do not require toxins to produce.
+So… when I see a piece of furniture labeled as ‘organic’, I assume that it probably contains certified organic materials where the term is applicable, as well as naturally grown materials that do not require chemicals to produce.

 A discussion of natural materials is not complete without mention of fine traditional upholstery.
 I’m referring to meticulously shaped seating elements using jute, horsehair and other natural fibers.
 This is the centuries-old craft that comes to mind for many of us when we think about antique upholstery pieces.
 Traditional upholstery techniques predate the use of foam and polyester that is common in modern day upholstery, and thus may accurately be referred to as non-toxic.